Luthaf/rascaline/docs/src/references/index.rst

 ----------------

 The reference guides contains describe's all implemented calculators in detail.
-The calculator description is inspecific for a programming language.
+The calculator description is the same for all programming languages.

-Addtionally the API documentation describes details on how the calculators and additional functions are implemented in each language.
+Additionally the API documentation describes details on how the calculators and additional functions can be used from each language.

 .. toctree::
     :maxdepth: 1

-    Calculators hyper-parameters reference <calculators/index>
+    calculators/index
     api/index